 "G-Gah!
 Stop, Sarah-san!"

 "Don't go insulting my girls, Roubaul," Agatha said, scowling.
-"Minori-dearie...
+"Minori-dear...
 Should he do it again, you have my permission to whack him with your little hammer."

-"Now, listen here Roubaul.
+"Now, listen here, Roubaul.
 They're the most capable team I have that can help you at the moment.
-I'm surprised that Minori was even able to make it to your guild in under an hour with Sarah in tow, but she insisted on helping your guild.
+I'm surprised that Minori was even able to make it to your guild so fast with Sarah in tow, but she insisted on helping your guild.
 Don't be fooled.
 Minori is one of our best and brightest, and Sarah, despite appearances, is our most capable healer.
 Yes, I can see the irony, but the sweet, young thing is incapable of hurting a fly."